 Los Angeles corporate photographer galleries of photos

-Gregory Mancuso is an award-winning Los Angeles corporate photographer with over 20 years experience who creates captivating magazine, corporate and portrait photography.
+Gregory Mancuso, an award-winning Los Angeles corporate photographer with 20 years experience, creates captivating corporate, magazine and portrait photography.
 He specializes in business and lifestyle imagery as well as environmental portraits that reveal the natural warmth and personality of his subjects within impeccably designed and lit compositions.

 He has worked for many of our finest magazines, agencies and companies.
 Using sensitivity, respect and heaping helpings of humor, Gregory is able to relax and gain the trust of his subjects, capturing their inner personality and essence within exceptional photos.

 has a knack for making those involved in the shoot, willing co-conspirators of the creative process, resulting in everyone contributing to the pleasant task of making striking imagery.

 As a writer, Gregory has created numerous magazine articles and screenplays.
 He has a produced feature film credit for the thriller ONE GOOD TURN.
 He has sold scripts, directed TV commercials and was an assistant director for movies.